Kenji Johjima: Fukuoka Daiei Hawks/Fukuoka SoftBank Hawks

-Johjima was named to the Pacific League's "Best Nine" for the first time as the Fukuoka Daiei Hawks won the Japan Series and the Pacific League championship.
-He hit .306 with 33 double and 17 home runs, third in the league in batting average behind Ichiro Suzuki and Kazuo Matsui.
+Johjima was named to the Pacific League's Best Nine for the first time as the Fukuoka Daiei Hawks won the Japan Series and the Pacific League championship.
+He hit .306 with 33 doubles and 17 home runs, ranking third in the league in batting average behind Ichiro Suzuki and Kazuo Matsui.
 He ranked third in doubles and won his first Golden Glove.

-He batted .310 in 2000, again earning "Best Nine" honors.
-He was also named an All-Star while winning another Gold Glove, while stealing a career-best 10 bases.
+He batted .310 in 2000, again earning Best Nine honors.
+He was also named an All-Star while winning another Golden Glove, while stealing a career-best 10 bases.

-In 2001, Johjima hit 31 home runs and collected 95 RBI, and was again named to "Best Nine."
+In 2001, Johjima hit 31 home runs and collected 95 runs batted in (RBI), and was again named to Best Nine.
 He was selected to All-Star team and won his third consecutive Gold Glove.
 He played a career-high 140 games.

 In 2002 Johjima won his fourth consecutive Gold Glove while batting .293.

 In 2003, he helped lead the Hawks to another Pacific League championship and was named Pacific League's Most Valuable Player.
-He batted .330 and hit 34 home runs and posted career highs of 101 runs, 182 hits, 39 doubles, 119 RBI, 53 walks, .655 slugging percentage and .432 on-base percentage.
-Kenji tied his career high of 140 games played while winning his fifth straight Gold Glove, made his fourth "Best Nine" and sixth All-Star squad.
+Johjima batted .330 and hit 34 home runs and posted career highs of 101 runs, 182 hits, 39 doubles, 119 RBI, 53 walks, .655 slugging percentage and .432 on-base percentage.
+He tied his career high of 140 games played while winning his fifth straight Golden Glove, made his fourth Best Nine and sixth All-Star squad.
 He led the Pacific League in total bases, second in hits, RBI, doubles and third in home runs and runs.

-He missed part of the 2004 Japan League season while playing in the Olympics but still managed career-highs of .338 and 36 home runs.
+He missed part of the 2004 NPB season while playing in the Olympics but still managed career-highs of .338 and 36 home runs.
 Johjima was hit by a pitch 22 times, breaking Ichiro's previous Pacific League mark of 18.
-He homered, doubled twice and had four RBI to lead Japan to 11–2 win over Canada for the bronze medal.
+In the Olympics, he homered, doubled twice and had four RBI to lead Japan to 11–2 win over Canada for the bronze medal.
 He ranked fifth among Olympians with a .378 batting average and seventh with seven runs scored.

 A seven-time All-Star for the Hawks, Johjima became a free agent after hitting .309 with 24 home runs and 57 RBI in 116 games, during the 2005 season, which was cut short by two injuries, including a broken leg.